 Unfortunately, that still may not be enough to cover medical expenses associated with serious motorcycle collision injuries.
 In these cases, victims can file claims with the at-fault party's insurance company and pursue personal injury lawsuits.
 In instances when the vehicle driver left the scene or lacks car insurance, motorcyclists with optional uninsured motorist (UM) insurance can use this coverage to help pay their medical bills.

 In some cases, crash victims may be able to work out an arrangement with their medical providers that allows them to receive care now, but pay later.
 They can do this after their cases are resolved and they've received settlements.

 Why You May Not Be Able to Count on the Insurance Company

 Injured motorcyclists who expect their insurance companies to cover medical expenses may be in for a rude awakening.

 Insurance adjusters are paid to look out for the company's bottom line—not the people they insure.
 As a result, adjusters will do whatever it takes to minimize the financial obligation to claimants.
 They do this by balking at medical bills, ruling tests and treatments non-essential or unreasonable, or even claiming that some injuries were the result of preexisting conditions, rather than the accident.

 When this happens, working with the insurance company to try to get medical bills paid can be frustrating and painful.
 Fortunately, an attorney can help.

 Do you have questions about your legal rights, compensation options, and bill payment methods?
-Contact us today to schedule a free initial case consultation.
+Contact us online today or call our office directly at 404.991.5950 to schedule a free initial case consultation.